pgexperts/patroni-cluster-guide/README.md

 sudo patronictl -c /etc/patroni/14-main.yml list
 ```

-## create a target group in the AWS Console for the primary (writer) endpoint
+## Create a target group in the AWS Console for the primary (writer) endpoint
 * Click Target Groups on the left in the AWS EC2 Console
 * Client Create target group
 * Choose Instances